A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families: Singular DUY Theorem

 \begin{proof} Since the curvature is in $L^2$, the integrals are well defined.
 The fact that the currents are closed follows exactly as in \cite[Sec.\ 6.5.3]{Simpson:87}. \end{proof}

 To define (semi)stability of $\F$ we need a notion of degree.
 Using Lemma \ref{lem:simpson}, this can be defined analytically in the usual way.
 In the projective case, let $[\alpha]\in A_1(Y)$ be the cycle defined by intersecting hyperplanes in $M\subset\PBbb^N$.
-Then we define:
+By choosing a representative in general position, $[\alpha]$ uniquely defines a homology class in $H_2(Y^{reg})\simeq H^{2n-2}_c(Y^{reg})$.
+Via \eqref{eqn:duality}, we define:

 Similarly, we define the slope of $\F$ to be $\mu_\alpha(\F)=\deg_\alpha(\F)/\rank(\F)$.
 Then a reflexive sheaf $\Fcal$ is \emph{stable} (resp.\ \emph{semistable}) if $\mu_\alpha(\Scal)<\mu_\alpha(\Fcal)$ (resp.\ $\leq$) for all coherent subsheaves $\Scal\subset\Fcal$ with $0<\rank\Scal<\rank\Fcal$.